danielab93/capstone-project/README.md

 To see the complete app please click this link - nacHHaltig

 ## Use this App locally
-Click on "Code" and take the SSH Key to clone the repo locally with your terminal.
+- Click on "Code" and take the SSH Key to clone the repo locally with your terminal.

-Then run:

-npm install
+- Then run: npm install
-run the development server: npm run dev
+- Run the development server with: npm run dev

 Open http://localhost:3000 with your browser to see the result.

-You can start editing the App by modifying the components.
+You can start editing the App by modifying the components & pages.